opencve/opencve/README.md

 ## Key Features

 ### 📚 Explore, Filter and Organize
-- Filter CVEs by vendor, product, CVSS, CWE, publication date, and more.
+- Filter CVEs by vendor, product, CVSS, KEV, EPSS, CWE, publication date, and more.
 - Subscribe to vendors and products, and organize your monitoring with projects and organizations.
 - Save complex filters as reusable Views (public or private).